 Digital twins are computer programs that utilize real-world data to predict the efficiency of a product or process.
 The internet of things, software analytics, and artificial intelligence are ways manufacturers might improve their production.
 The usage of digital twins in fields such as healthcare, industry, research, and technology is becoming increasingly common.

 What Is The Use Of Digital Twins In Healthcare?

-Patients, anatomical structures, or medical environments may all be digitally replicated with the help of digital twins.
-As well as, in-depth information and real-time updates on health have been enhanced in the development of digital twins.
+Patients, anatomical structures, or medical environments may all digitally replicated with the help of digital twins.
+As well as, in-depth information and real-time updates on health have enhanced in the development of digital twins.